austinhuang0131/barinsta-docs/docs/faq.md

 !!!
 Note
     Remember that the rules require you to [disclose any bans](../tos#disclosure-of-banned-accounts) that may be due to the usage of Barinsta.

+    Also, informing yourself with [ban reports](https://github.com/austinhuang0131/barinsta/issues?q=is%3Aissue+label%3A%22BAN+REPORT%22) could help in preventing another ban.

 We cannot guarantee that your account won't be banned, but the chances are very low.
-To this day, the developers are aware of **two** cases of banned accounts, one of which is [public](https://github.com/austinhuang0131/barinsta/issues/140).
+See [here](https://github.com/austinhuang0131/barinsta/issues?q=is%3Aissue+label%3A%22BAN+REPORT%22) for a list of all public ban reports.

 To boil it down, you need to prove that you're human to Zucc's satisfaction, otherwise you'll be banned.
 Specifically...